Timothy C. Williams

 Attorneys are expected to maintain the highest ethical standards at all times, and to strictly adhere to the opportunities, requirements, limitations, and deadlines set by the judge.
 All counsel are to be punctual for all conferences, hearings and trials.
 They are to be civil to one another as well as to all parties, witnesses, and court personnel - whether in front of a jury or the court.

-- Department 16 is currently assigned Civil and Construction Defect cases.
+- Department 16 is currently assigned Civil and Business Court cases.

-- Department 16 hears Civil Court matters on Tuesdays and Thursdays at 9:00 a.m. and Construction Defect Matters on Wednesdays at 9:00 a.m.
+- Department 16 hears Civil Court matters on Tuesdays and Thursdays at 9:00 a.m. and Business Court Matters on Wednesdays at 9:00 a.m.
+Dispositive motions are set at 9:30am.

 - Department 16 does not have a regular chambers calendar.
 All matters are required to be set on the Department's regular motion calendar.